Servant Leadership

 What is servant leadership?

 The term "servant leader" was first used by Robert K. Greenleaf in 1970 in the essay "The Servant as Leader".
-Basically, the servant leadership style was based on the idea that leaders prioritize serving their team and organization first - only after that care about their own.
+The servant leadership style was based on the idea that leaders prioritize serving their team and organization first - only after that care about their own.

 Principles